The Childhood of Maxim Gorky: Writing

 The film was made after Gorky's death in 1936.
 It takes into consideration that the autobiography was written by an adult and uses the children to help create “witness” which allows for the spectators to view the film with the Soviet interpretation.

 Even with the tweaks that the producer made, the film is based on events that Maxim Gorky wrote about in his autobiography.
 This includes his family drama and other characters that he meets along the way.

 Production

-Soiuzdetfilm is a film studio that was created specifically made to create films for children.
-It was founded in 1936 inside of Moscow in hopes for a “new stage in film entertainment for children (Field 1952, 135).”.
+Soyuzdetfilm is a film studio that was created specifically to create films for children.
+It was founded in 1936 inside Moscow in hopes for a “new stage in film entertainment for children (Field 1952, 135)”.
 Earlier adults would have acted as children in tragic scenes.

 Donskoy worked well with the child actors as he did not push them into doing too much rehearsal.
 He believed that it is important to not overwork the child-actors and prevent having to teach the children too much.
 If the child is “overtrained” they often overact on camera.

 To get the proper emotions, Donskoy would use personal memories to get the actors into the right mood to show strong emotions in the film.

 It is said that he would record various scenes without the children realizing they were being filmed.

 The film was shot in Nizhny Novgorod, where Gorky spent his childhood.